Ajayos/Server/README.md

 ## Configuration

 The server can be configured by setting the following environment variables in a `.env` file:

 - `PORT`: The port on which the server will listen.
 If not specified, the server will default to port 3000.
+- `NODE_ENV`: Set this variable to "production" for running the server in production mode.
+By default, the server runs in development mode.

+- When running the server in development mode, CORS will be enabled to allow requests from different origins during development.
+In production mode, `CORS`` will be disabled to enforce stricter security.
 Example .env file:

 ```
 PORT=5000
+NODE_ENV=production
 ```

 Remember to place the `.env` file in the root directory of your project alongside the server code.